 State Data

-When detailed public water service area boundaries are publicly available, we consider that to be the highest quality spatial data possible.
-A detailed review was conducted of available data and used to determine what would be included in the ORD national map versus what would be modeled.
+When detailed water service area boundaries are publicly available, they are considered to be the highest quality spatial data possible.
+A comprehensive review was conducted of available boundary data and used to determine what would be included in the ORD national dataset versus what would be modeled.
 Detailed descriptions of state data are available in the state boundary appendix.

 Table 1: Number of system boundaries from state sources included in ORD dataset